-If I’m being honest the new Kaby Lake launch has been a bit of a damp squid.
-I’m aware that’s not the traditional phrasing, but the new Intel Core i7 7700K bears more relation to a soggy cephalopod than it does a firecracker.
+If I’m being honest the Kaby Lake launch at the start of the year was a bit of a damp squid.
+I’m aware that’s not the traditional phrasing, but the Intel Core i7 7700K bears more relation to a soggy cephalopod than it does a firecracker.
 As ever though, for us gamers, it’s the cheaper Core i5 which is arguably more interesting and the i5 7600K right now is looking like the go-to Kaby Lake chip for gaming.

 A good solid state drive can make a big difference to your machine’s performance, so check out our guide to the best SSDs for gaming.

 I rarely give a pair of fetid dingo’s kidneys about a new Core i7 unless it’s got more cores in it than a boozy West Country cider.
-And so it has come to pass with the new Kaby Lake Core i7 - it’s a frickin’ yawn-fest.
+And so it came to pass with the Kaby Lake Core i7 - it was a frickin’ yawn-fest.